artemkv/artemkv.github.io/cryptography.md

 - Calculate `n = pq`. `n` is the modulus for the public key and the private keys
 - It is very easy to find `n` but is very difficult to find `p` and `q` from `n`
 - Choose `e` having no common factor with `(p-1)(q-1)`.
 Easiest way to do it is to use a prime for `e`
-- `e` doesn't have to be a secret, popular choise is 65537
+- `e` doesn't have to be a secret, popular choice is 65537
 - `e` is the public key exponent
 - Find `d` to satisfy `ed-1 = h(p-1)(q-1)`
 - This step can be done iteratively, trying different `h` and gradually moving towards the correct one (extended Euclidean algorithm)